elerel/ms3-kiwi-lingo/README.md

 10. [Heroku](https://dashboard.heroku.com/apps)
     - Heroku is used for deployment of the site.
 11. [Materialize 1.0.0](https://materializecss.com/)
-    - Materialize was used to assist with the responsiveness and styling of the website, such as the navbars for desktop and mobile, buttons, forms, cards and colours.
+    - Materialize was used to assist with the responsiveness and styling of the website, such as the navbars and footer for desktop and mobile, collapsible accordions (glossary page) and form elements used throughout the site.
 12. [MongoDB](https://www.mongodb.com/1)
     - MongoDB was used to host the data used on the site and was chosen due to the non-relational nature of the data.
 13. [Werkzeug](https://werkzeug.palletsprojects.com/en/1.0.x/)